 Revisit Thoughtful Works

 We often say that every artwork has its own rhythm.
-Some speak quietly.
-Some arrive all at once.
+Some speak quietly, while others arrive all at once.
 At The Charoen AArt, we look for pieces that feel thoughtful, layered, and made with care.

-Here are a few works from past exhibitions that remain with us.
-Each one reflects something we value whether it’s the process, the story, or the emotion behind it.
+Here are a few works from past exhibitions that have stayed with us.
+Each one reflects something we value — whether it’s the process, the story, or the emotion behind it.
 If you’re just getting to know our space, this might be a gentle place to begin.

 White Fur 01, 2019